ryan-christopher/cs411-planit/README.md

 ### Installing Required Packages:

 In order to ensure that your machine has the required packages, there are two steps.
-For the backend, open a terminal in the backend folder and run the commmand "pip install -r requirements.txt" to install the required python packages.
+For the backend, open a terminal in the backend folder and run the command "pip install -r requirements.txt" to install the required python packages.
 Then navigate to the frontend folder and run the command "npm install" to install the required node packages.

 ### Running the project: